Announcement

 Medical expenses are deductible, but most taxpayers do not realize a tax savings.
 This is because there is a "floor" that must be reached before any medical expenses are included in your itemized deductions, which would then lower your income and income tax.

-The "floor" is 7.5% of your Adjusted Gross Income (AGI).
+For 2022, the “floor” is 7.5% of your Adjusted Gross Income (AGI).
 Roughly speaking AGI is your total income before itemized deductions and exemptions.
-For most people, AGI is the total of gross wages, interest & dividends, net self-employment income, capital gains, net rental income, net farm income, taxable Social Security benefits, retirement/pension distributions, and gambling or other miscellaneous income less retirement contributions, 1/2 self-employment tax, and some other items.
+For most people, AGI is the total of gross wages, interest & dividends, net self-employment income, capital gains, net rental income, net farm income, taxable Social Security benefits, retirement/pension distributions, and gambling or other miscellaneous income less retirement contributions, ½ self-employment tax, and some other items.

 For example, if your AGI is $80,000, your medical expense floor would be $6,000 (7.5% of $80,000).
 This means that you can only deduct medical expenses paid in excess of $6,000.
 When giving us your tax information, give us your total medical expenses -- we will calculate the "floor" and deductible amounts.

-Medical expenses include doctor and dentist costs, prescription drugs, and most of the types of expenses you would expect.
+Medical expenses include doctor/dentist costs, lab fees, prescription drugs, mileage for medical purposes (at 18 cents/mile for January-June 2022 and 22 cents/mile for July-December, 2022, etc.).
+They also include health insurance premiums if not paid pre-tax, including Medicare Part B premiums, as well as long-term care insurance premiums.
 Let us know if you have a specific expense you'd like to check on.
 Medical expenses generally do not include non-prescribed, over-the-counter medications.